delta94/brandonskerritt.github.io/_posts/2018-02-27-career-advice.md

   - University
 ---

-So I got really sick and tired of seeing "How to get the perfect job" and then them only giving you  3 paragraphs and saying "buy my book or sign up to my email list to get the rest XDDDDDDD" so I'm releasing all the information I've learnt from these scam artists for free.
+So I got really sick and tired of seeing "How to get the perfect job" and then them only giving you  3 paragraphs and saying "buy my book or sign up to my email list to get the rest" so I'm releasing all the information I've learnt from these scam artists for free.

 As a side note, if you have any questions you **DO NOT** have to sign up to my email list, follow me or pay me.
 I will answer all of your questions and help you, for free.
 Feel free to leave them down in the comments or message me on any of my social media accounts.